 Leafy or Chamisso Arnica (Arnica chamissonis)

-On one of my photos you'll see a Northern Checkerspot butterfly.
-If you go to my butterfly page, you'll see other images of those butterflies feasting on the nectar of Chamisso Arnica blossoms.
+On one of my photos you'll see a butterfly.
+If you go to one of my butterfly pages, you'll see other images of those butterflies feasting on the nectar of Chamisso Arnica blossoms.

 There's no relationship between the "Chamisso" in the name of these flowers and the chamisas featured elsewhere on this page.
 The flowers shown above are named after Adelbert von Chamisso, a botanist.
 Your useless fact of the day!